-Barbiturates are a type of depressants that are derived from barbituric acid.
+Barbiturates are a type of depressant that is derived from barbituric acid.
 They cause the central nervous system to slow down and create a sense of calm.
-Because they have these effects, physicians prescribe them for people who struggle with anxiety, headaches, insomnia, seizures and similar medical issues.
+Because they have these effects, physicians prescribe them for people who struggle with anxiety, headaches, insomnia, seizures, and similar medical issues.
 They are also used as anesthesia.
-Common barbiturate brands are Amytal, Nembutal, Seconal and Luminal.
+Common barbiturate brands are Amytal, Nembutal, Seconal, and Luminal.
 Generic names include amobarbital, pentobarbital, secobarbital and phenobarbital.

 Barbiturates were very popular in the ’50s and ’60s.
 But today, there are other drugs available that have less risk, so physicians don’t prescribe barbiturates as frequently as they did in the past.
 However, they’re still largely available, and some experts believe that barbiturate abuse is increasing.
 In a recent survey, nine percent of high school students had used barbiturates for recreational purposes.

-If someone you know is misusing barbiturates, it’s extremely important for them to get help as soon as possible because of the serious risks for addiction and overdose.
+If someone you know is misusing barbiturates, it’s extremely important for them to get help as soon as possible because of the serious risks of addiction and overdose.

 A teen who is struggling with barbiturates may display several symptoms.
 Barbiturates relax the brain, so people who are using barbiturates tend to act like they’re intoxicated.
 Other common symptoms of barbiturate abuse include: